 During the first week, the PCF leaders had belittled the students and the union leaders had tried to ignore them.
 L'Humanité published an article by the future PCF leader George Marchais with the title False Revolutionaries to be unmasked.
 But faced with the general indignation of the population and pressure from the rank and file, the union bureaucracy was compelled to take action.
 On May 11, the main unions, the CGT, the CFDT and the FEN, called for a general strike on 13 May.
 About 200,000 demonstrators shouted slogans like "De Gaulle Assassin!"

-Returning hastily to Paris, George Pompidou, announced the re-opening of the Sorbonne for the same day.
+Returning hastily to Paris, the then-Prime Minister George Pompidou, announced the re-opening of the Sorbonne for the same day.
 This was intended as a compromise gesture to head off a social explosion.
 But it was too little, too late.
 The masses saw it as a sign of weakness and pressed forward.

 The ferment among the students was only the most evident manifestation of discontent in French society.
 Despite the economic boom, the French bosses had applied merciless pressure on the workers.
 Beneath the surface of apparent calm there was an enormous accumulation of discontent, bitterness and frustration.
 Already in January there were violent exchanges during a demonstration by strikers at Caen.

 The general strike of May 13 marked a qualitative turning point.
 Hundreds of thousands of students and workers poured onto the streets of Paris.
 Some idea of this is conveyed by the following description of the mighty demonstration of a million, which took over the streets of Paris on the 13th of May: